 That places the Lincoln Navigator’s 132% gain in context, as more than doubling Navigator sales produced only an extra 29 sales for a total of 59.
 The Navigator was outsold by the Infiniti QX80 for the fourth consecutive month.

 Besides the Escalade, QX80, and Navigator Canadian sales of other luxury flagships increased, as well.
 Range Rover sales more than doubled to 107 units.
 Lexus added nine LX570 sales.
 Mercedes-Benz’s G-Class shot up 60%, a gain of 15 units, with their classic G-Class.
 The GL, Mercedes-Benz’s volume large luxury SUV, slid 21% but was still a dominant player in the category.

 You can click any model name in the tables below to find historical monthly and yearly Canadian auto sales data.
 You can also select a make and model at GCBC’s Sales Stats page.
 This table is sortable, so you can rank large luxury SUVs any which way you like.
 Suggestions on how GCBC should break down segments can be passed on through the Contact page.

-Source: Automakers & ANDC GCBC isn’t here to break down segments, an impossible task for any group, but to display sales data for the sake of comparison.
-The more ways sales data can be displayed, the better, right?
+Source: Automakers & Global Automakers Of Canada GCBC isn’t here to break down segments, an impossible task for any group, but to display sales data for the sake of comparison.
+The more ways sales data can be displayed, the better.
 You can always find the sales results for EVERY vehicle and form your own competitive sets by using the All Vehicle Rankings posts.